Public Operations Center

 Please note that when a parked vehicle blocks a street so our snowplows cannot pass, we have no other option than to summon a police car to assist us in having the vehicle moved or towed.
 If it is towed, the owner of the vehicle will be responsible for towing charges.

-Smith Ave is scheduled to be milled by Callanan Industries the week of May 12th
+Coventry Court is scheduled to be paved by Callanan Industries the week of July 4th

 1. Can you please tell me where the DPW Division of Highway is located ?

 The Division is located in The Public Operations Center Building at 347 Old Niskayuna Road, at the corner of Wade Road and Old Niskayuna Road in Latham.
 Our office is located on the 1st floor at the southern end of the building.

 2. Can you please tell me when my street will be resurfaced?

 The DPW Division of Highways has a yearly paving program in the Town of Colonie based on a Pavement Evaluation Scoring System developed several years ago for municipalities whereby each Town road is given a score from 1 to 10 based on the pavement condition.
 A score of 10 indicates a newly paved road whereas a score of 1 would indicate that the road was not passable by a vehicle.
 Fortunately, in the Town of Colonie, our lowest rated roads are a condition 5 and these roads become a priority for the Paving Program on a yearly basis within the confines of our budget allocation.
 We can always tell you if your street will or will not be paved in the current calendar year and we can usually project to the next calendar year whether your street is scheduled to be paved.

 3. I have a drainage problem, can you help me?